scality/metalk8s/docs/glossary.rst

      |see K8s docs|
      `kube-state-metrics <https://github.com/kubernetes/kube-state-metrics/tree/master/docs/>`_.

+   Loki
+     Loki is a log aggregation system designed to be cost-effective, only indexing metadata (labels).

+     For more details, see `Loki documentation <https://grafana.com/docs/loki/latest/>`_.

    Namespace
      A Namespace is a Kubernetes abstraction to support multiple virtual clusters backed by the same physical cluster, providing a scope for